How contact patterns destabilize and modulate epidemic outbreaks: Results

-In order to understand how changes in $T_\lat$ result in periodic modulations of $\overline{n}_{\rm inf}$, we introduce the \textit{conditional encounter rate} $\Psi(\tau)$ to describe the average rate of encounters conditioned on an initial encounter at time $0$ (Fig.~\ref{fig3}c).
-Importantly, when considering the initial encounter as an infection, $\Psi(\tau)$ measures the rate of potentially infectious encounters, but neglects fluctuations across hypothetical infections (cf.~Fig.~\ref{fig2}b).
-We find that $\Psi(\tau)$ features a peak at \SI{0} (which implies strong clustering~\cite{barabasi_origin_2005}) and has periodic modulations between high and low encounter rates on the scale of days and weeks, which imply statistically reoccurring contact patterns.
-Both, the initial peak as well as periodic modulations are lost for randomized encounter trains (yellow line).
+In the following, we uncover the origin of these periodic modulations using what we call \textit{conditional encounter rate} $\Psi(\tau)$.
+In short, $\Psi(\tau)$ describes the average rate of encounters conditioned on an initial encounter (Fig.~\ref{fig3}c).
+Considering the initial encounter as an infection, $\Psi(\tau)$ measures the rate of potentially infectious encounters but neglects variability and dispersion.
+We find that $\Psi(\tau)$ features a peak at \SI{0} (which implies strong clustering~\cite{barabasi_origin_2005}) and the anticipated periodic modulations between high and low encounter rates (which cause a time-dependent secondary attack rate).
+Both, the initial peak and modulations are again lost for randomized controls (yellow line).